-Hala Zreiqat is Professor of Biomedical Engineering, a 2016-2017 Radcliffe Fellow at Harvard University, a National Health and Medical Research Council Senior Research Fellow, Director of the ARC Training Centre for Innovative BioEngineering and is Head of the Biomaterials and Tissue Engineering Research Unit in the Faculty of Engineering at the University of Sydney.
+Hala Zreiqat is Professor of Biomedical Engineering, a 2016-2017 Radcliffe Fellow at Harvard University, a National Health and Medical Research Council Senior Research Fellow, Director of the Australia Research Council Training Centre for Innovative BioEngineering and is Head of the Biomaterials and Tissue Engineering Research Unit in the Faculty of Engineering at the University of Sydney.
 She is also an Honorary Professor at Shanghai JaioTong University (2013-2019).
 Her group consists of multidisciplinary team of researchers including engineers, cell and molecular biologists and clinicians.
 Her lab works on the development of novel engineered materials and 3D printed platforms for regenerative medicine, particularly in the fields of orthopaedics, dental and maxillofacial applications.
 In addition, her group is interested in the development of novel nanospheres for growth factors, drug and cell delivery as well as novel injectable materials.
 She has over 100 peer-reviewed publications.
 Her pioneering development of innovative biomaterials for tissue regeneration has led to one awarded (US) and 6 provisional patents, 5 as a lead inventor, and several collaborations with inter/national industry partners.

 She is regularly invited to give keynote and plenary presentations at major international and national conferences.
 She has organized / chaired a number of major international conferences/ symposia / workshops.
 She is the immediate past president of the Australian and New Zealand Orthopaedic research Society (2010-2012).
 She is the founder and chair of the Alliance for Design and Application in Tissue Engineering and the IDEAL Society network.
 Amongst her awards are: NSW Premier's Woman of the Year 2018, The King Abdullah II Order of Distinction of the Second Class - the highest civilian honor bestowed by the King of Jordan (2018), Leopold Dintenfass Memorial Award, for Excellence in Research (2012); University of Sydney Engineering Deans Research Award (2009).